AlanD20/.dotfiles/windows/README.md

 ## Notice

-- Do not forget to change the computer username in the config files.
+- Do not forget to change the computer name and my personal name to whatever you like in the config files by searching and replacing `<name>` to your name and `<pc-name>` to your user's pc name.
 - [Here is a link to view all the windows commands inclduing documentations.](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands)

 ## Utility Apps/Installation